The Eagle's Travis L. Brown named 2022 Celeste Williams Star Sportswriter of the Year

-The Eagle’s Travis L. Brown was named the 2022 Celeste Williams Star Sportswriter of the Year by the Texas Association of Managing Editors at the organization’s annual conference Saturday in Corpus Christi.
+The Eagle’s Travis L. Brown was named the 2022 Celeste Williams Star Sportswriter of the Year by the Texas Association of Managing Editors at the organization’s annual conference Saturday in Galveston.

 The award recognizes excellence in sportswriting, according to the TME.